 Tolkien 'Curse' Ring at The VynePosted: 2013-04-03

-What inspired JRR Tolkien's classic fantasty novels The Hobbit and The Lord of the Rings?
+What inspired JRR Tolkien's classic fantasy novels The Hobbit and The Lord of the Rings?
 Literary historians have always assumed it was simply Tolkien's exposure to ancient myths and legends that he encountered in his role as a professor of linguistics at Oxford University.
 But could he have been inspired by an actual ring?

-A pure gold Roman ring has gone on display at the The Vyne, an atmospheric Tudor mansion in northern Hampshire, and it is thought that this ring may have inspired Tolkien's magical tale of elves and hobbits, orcs and sorcerors.
+A pure gold Roman ring has gone on display at The Vyne, an atmospheric Tudor mansion in northern Hampshire, and it is thought that this ring may have inspired Tolkien's magical tale of elves and hobbits, orcs and sorcerors.

 The ring was uncovered in 1785 in a field near Silchester Roman town in Hampshire, a few miles north of The Vyne.
 Simple in design, the ring weighs 12 grams and is inscribed with Latin text that translates roughly as 'Senicianus lives well in God'.
 A raised square is carved with a likeness of the goddess Venus.
 The ring probably dates to the 4th century.

 Now, a pure gold Roman ring would be fascinating in its own right, but the story does not end there.
-A curse tablet was found in a Roman temple near Lydney, in Gloucestershire, appealling to the God Nodens to return a stolen golden ring to its owner.
+A curse tablet was found in a Roman temple near Lydney, in Gloucestershire, appealing to the God Nodens to return a stolen golden ring to its owner.
 According to the tablet, a man named Silvanius had lost a ring, and believed that it had been stolen by another man named ... yes, you guessed it ...
 Senicianus.

-The Romans were rather fond of these 'curse' tablets, and frequently called on their favourite gods to cause harm to their enemies.
+The Romans were rather fond of these 'curse' tablets and frequently called on their favourite gods to cause harm to their enemies.

 We don't know for certain that the ring with Senicianus's name on it is the same one lost by Silvanius, but it does seem quite a coincidence.